Vegan Maple Roasted Butternut Squash With Brussels Sprouts and Cranberries

 FAQ

-- How do I keep the maple from burning?
+- How do I keep the squash from turning mushy?

 Serving Suggestions